spotahome/kooper/docs/concepts.md

 A `crd` is a Custom Resource Definition (the evolution of the TPRs).
 It's a Kubernetes resource that is not a Kubernetes base resource (`pod`, `deployment`, `secret`...).
 It's used so we (as Kubernetes users) can create our custom resources (in the end a manifest/spec/definition) and use new resource kinds inside the cluster.

-In his framework we have the concept of `CRD`.
+In this framework we have the concept of `CRD`.
 It's just a Retriever that knows how to Initialize.
-The Initialize is because when you want to use it in a Kubernetes cluster you need to ensure that the CRD is previously present (registered).
+The Initialize exists because when you want to use it in a Kubernetes cluster you need to ensure that the CRD is previously present (registered).

 ```go
 type CRD interface {